 Best time to visit: Open throughout the year, September to December is the best time to go here.

 8. Sunderbans National Park, West Bengal

 If wildlife adventure is your calling, Sunderbans National Park definitely must be on your list as it without doubt one of the best wildlife sanctuaries in India.
 Listed as one of the UNESCO World Heritage Sites in India, Sunderbans is a world where it’s the law of the jungles.

 Located on a river delta, formed by the river Ganga, Brahmaputra and Meghna, the nature reserve is intriguing.
 The mangroves of Sundari trees are a unique attraction of the national park as these floating roots gives them an eerie look.
 Named among the natural wonders of India, Sunderbans is home to Royal Bengal Tigers, rare salt-water crocodiles, Olive ridley turtles, a wide variety of birds and reptiles.
 Other inhabitants of river delta forests are fishing cats, leopard cats, macaques, wild boar, Indian grey mongoose, etc. The national park is exportable on a boat cruise.

-Famous For: Bengal tigers, UNESCO World Heritage Site
+One of the top wildlife sanctuaries in India for: Bengal tigers, UNESCO World Heritage Site

 Safari options: Boat safari rides, bird watching

 Moving on with our list of the top wildlife sanctuaries in India, we have the Pench National Park.
 It is said that the wilderness of Pench served as inspiration to Rudyard Kipling when penning down the Jungle book, creating the fabulous tales of Mogwli, Sher Khan, Bagheera, Balloo, etc.